breadoliveoilsalt/jlox-compiler-in-ts/README.md

     supplying one line at a time everytime `readLine` is called.
 Refactor later.
     See `initLineReader`.

+- To consider:
+  - Integrate responsibility for keeping track of line numbers to function returned by `initLineReader`, or in the tokenizer?.
-- Consider: Will scan be recursive, while using a `readLine` function?
+  - Will scan be recursive, while using a `readLine` function?
 How much can I adhere to functional programming here, while still getting it done?
   - Can I hide knowledge of data structure from parser, etc., with an intermediate layer of helper methods?

-## Issues Resoled / Learnings
+## Learnings (and how certain issues were resolved)

 - I wanted to use object parameters everywhere, seemingly as a way to enforce consistent variable assignment.
 I'm finding, however, that it can make reading